2 Diagnostic horizons and other differentiae

 Allophanic Soil Material

-Allophanic soil material has soil properties dominated by minerals with short-range order, especially allophane, imogolite and ferrihydrite.
-Other terms such as “amorphous”, “poorly crystalline” and “non-crystalline”, have been, or are, sometimes used for such minerals.
+Allophanic soil material has soil properties dominated by nanocrystalline minerals (structured at the nanometre scale, previously termed short-range order), namely allophane and ferrihydrite.
+Imogolite, which comprises long, thin hollow nanotubes, and thus has both long- and short-range order, may occur with allophane but usually in small amounts.
+Other terms such as “amorphous”, “poorly crystalline” and “non-crystalline”, have been previously used for such minerals but in most cases are no longer valid (Churchman and Lowe 2012).
 Their chief characteristics are reactive variable-charge surfaces, and a very high specific surface area (several hundreds of m2/g).

 Allophanic soil material has BOTH